stefnotch/blog/docs/Puzzles/sliding-puzzle.md

-A cute little sliding puzzle game.
+# A cute little sliding puzzle game

 Given a board with a $n$ x $m$ size, we solve it by starting at the player :cat2:.
 Then there are 4 possible directions (up, down, left, right).
 We try walking in those directions until we hit a rock.
 This gives us our potentially new solutions.
 So we add those to a queue and mark the field of the player as completed.

 Then, unsurprisingly, we take a position out of the queue.
 We do this whole 'walk in 4 directions, check if visited and add to queue' again.
 And repeat.